geoffroyvergne/crawler/README.md

 - [ ] Add host before relative uri
 - [ ] Add A title rel and IMG width height il post body url endpoint
 - [ ] Use with docker minimal image (static build)
+- [ ] Add end slash on url if path is empty
 - [ ]